qmtran/openstack-labs/glossary.md

 - **Node** [4] A VM instance that runs on a host.
 - **Non-bare** [17] A repository with a working directory.
 Cloned repositories for development work are non-bare.
 - **Nova** [6] A core OpenStack project that provides compute services.
-- **NTP** [16] (Network Time Protocol) A method of keeping a clock for a host or node correct through communications with a trusted, accurate time source.
+- **NTP** [16] *Network Time Protocol* A method of keeping a clock for a host or node correct through communications with a trusted, accurate time source.
 - **Object** [11] A BLOB of data held by Object Storage; includes any format.
 - **Open vSwitch** [7] Open vSwitch is a production quality, multilayer virtual switch licensed under the open source Apache 2.0 license.
 It is designed to enable massive network automation through programmatic extension, while still supporting standard management interfaces and protocols (for example NetFlow, sFlow, SPAN, RSPAN, CLI, LACP, 802.1ag).
 - **OpenStack** [1] A cloud operating system that controls large pools of compute, storage, and networking resources throughout a data center, all managed through a dashboard that gives administrators control while empowering their users to provision resources through a web interface.
 OpenStack is an open source project licensed under the Apache License 2.0.
 - **Orchestration** [16] An integrated project that orchestrates multiple cloud applications for OpenStack.
 The project name of Orchestration is heat.
 - **OSD** [12] Object Storage Device Is a Ceph storage daemon.
-- **PaaS** [1] (Platform-as-a-Service) Provides to the consumer the ability to deploy applications through a programming language or tools supported by the cloud platform provider.
+- **PaaS** [1] *Platform-as-a-Service* Provides to the consumer the ability to deploy applications through a programming language or tools supported by the cloud platform provider.
 Think an Eclipse/Java programming platform provided with no downloads required.
 - **Pause** [3] A state a VM instance may be placed in where no changes occur (no changes in memory, network communications stop, etc); the VM is frozen but not shut down.
-Also known as a ‘suspended’ mode.
+Also known as a suspended mode.
 - **Private Image** [10] An image that is only available to a particular tenant.
-- **Project** [5] Projects represent the base unit of “ownership” in OpenStack, in that all resources in OpenStack should be owned by a specific project.
+- **Project** [5] Projects represent the base unit of ownership in OpenStack, in that all resources in OpenStack should be owned by a specific project.
 In OpenStack Identity, a project must be owned by a specific domain.
 A group of users is referred to as a project, or tenant.
 The terms are interchangeable.
 - **Pull** [17] A locally issued request for a remote repository to return a commit on the remote repository.
 You pull in work from others to your own project.
 - **Puppet** [3] An OpenStack supported tool for configuration-management of operating systems.
 - **Push** [17] Local commit is pushed to a targeted library.
 This can be forceful, and disrupt a current working branch, therefore, a push should only ever target the central repository (which has no working directory).
-- **Python** [1] A popular programming language used in applications from Google’s credit card sized RaspberryPi project to OpenStack.
+- **Python** [1] A popular programming language used in applications from Google's credit card sized RaspberryPi project to OpenStack.
-- **QCOW2** [10] (QEMU Copy On Write 2) One of the VM image disk formats supported by Image service.
+- **QCOW2** [10] *QEMU Copy On Write 2* One of the VM image disk formats supported by Image service.
-- **Quick EMUlator** [4] (QEMU) is a generic and open source machine emulator and virtualizer.
+- **Quick EMUlator** [4] *QEMU* is a generic and open source machine emulator and virtualizer.
 It is one of the hypervisors supported by OpenStack, generally used for development purposes.
-- **RADOS** [12] (Reliable, Autonomic Distributed Object Store) Collection of components that provides object storage within Ceph.
+- **RADOS** [12] *Reliable, Autonomic Distributed Object Store* Collection of components that provides object storage within Ceph.
 Similar to OpenStack Object Storage.
 - **RADOS Block Device (RBD)** [12] Ceph component that enables a Linux block device to be striped over multiple distributed data stores.
 - **RAM Overcommit** [3] The ability to start new VM instances based on the actual memory usage of a host, as opposed to basing the decision on the amount of RAM each running instance thinks it has available.
 Also known as memory overcommit.
 - **Raw** [4] One of the VM image disk formats supported by Image service; an unstructured disk image.
-- **Raw Device Mapping** [13] (RDM) An option in the VMware server virtualization environment that enables a storage logical unit number (LUN) to be directly connected to a virtual machine (VM) from the storage area network (SAN).
+- **Raw Device Mapping** [13] *RDM* An option in the VMware server virtualization environment that enables a storage logical unit number (LUN) to be directly connected to a virtual machine (VM) from the storage area network (SAN).
 - **Rebalance** [11] Distributing Object Storage partitions across all drives in the ring; used during initial ring creation and after ring reconfiguration.
 - **Reference Architecture** [1] Recommended architecture for an OpenStack cloud per the OpenStack Foundation.
 - **Replica** [11] Data redundancy and fault tolerance by creating copies of Object Storage objects, accounts, and containers so that they are not lost when the underlying storage fails.